 Management assesses the available positive and negative evidence to estimate whether sufficient future taxable income will be generated to permit use of the existing deferred tax assets.
-A significant piece of objective negative evidence evaluated was the cumulative loss incurred over the three-year period ended December 31, 2016.
+A significant piece of objective negative evidence evaluated was the cumulative loss incurred over the three year period ended December 31, 2015.
 Such objective evidence limits the ability to consider other subjective evidence, such as our projections for future growth.

-We are subject to taxation in the United States, Indiana and various other state jurisdictions.
-As of December 31, 2016, all tax years from 2009 remain open to examination by the major taxing jurisdictions to which we are subject due to our net operating loss and credit carryforwards from those years.
+We are subject to taxation in the United States and Indiana.
+As of December 31, 2015, all tax years from 2008 remain open to examination by the major taxing jurisdictions to which we are subject due to our net operating loss and credit carryforwards from those years.
 We believe that the income tax filing positions will be sustained on audit and do not anticipate any adjustments that will result in a material change.
 Therefore, no reserve for uncertain income tax positions has been recorded.
 Interest and penalties, if any, associated with income tax examinations will be to record such items as a component of income taxes.